sf-wdi-21/notes/week-06/day-04-rails-intro/dawn-first-rails-app/readme.md

 By the end of this lecture you should be able to...

 - Articulate the Rails philosophy & the MVC pattern
-- Start a rails project with no database and create routes to static templates.
+- Start a rails project with no database and create routes to dynamic templates.
 - Distinguish between Express and Rails

 ##Philosophy(5m)